yaptide/docs/docs/geometry.md

 ![Zone in 3D view](assets/geometry/zone_vis.png)

-> [!NOTE] To better see what's inside the zone, you can set the Opacity under MATERIAL section.
+> [!NOTE]
->
+> To better see what's inside the zone, you can set the Opacity under MATERIAL section.
 > ![Custom opacity](assets/geometry/custom_opacity.png)

 ### Water phantom zone

 We repeat the same thing for water phantom zone.
 Let's add new zone and assign the "PhantomBox" as the figure.
-There is no need to assign the material as we stay with defaul "Liquid Water" material.
+There is no need to assign the material as we stay with default "Liquid Water" material.

 Under the MATERIAL section, instead of Opacity, we change the color and inspect the zone in the 3D view.